nextzen/nextzen.js/README.md

 - `L.Mapzen.hash`

-sets/reads the hash value for components inside of the map, so that the map can offer diplink for the status that you are on.
-You can pass the componenents that you want hash for as arguments when hash is initialized.
+sets/reads the hash value for components inside of the map, so that the map can offer deep link for the status that map is on.
+You can pass componenents that you want hash for as an option when hash is initialized.
 Hash currently received `L.Mapzen.map` and `L.Mapzen.geocoder` as arguments.

 ```javascript
 L.Mapzen.hash({